To measure the success of your SEO campaign, you’ll need to track a variety of metrics.

-A lot of the bloggers out there, especially outside of the tech industries, aren’t focused on SEO.
-Instead they are more focused on social or direct visitors.
+Many of the bloggers out there, especially outside of the tech industries, aren’t focused on SEO.
+Instead, they are more focused on social or direct visitors.

 This is why we don’t give traffic estimates much weight when prospecting for outreach, especially in the lower DA tiers.

 The traffic can also work against blogs or website in more obscure niches, where the volume of keywords are simply lower, or not even in the tools databases yet.
 A less popular topic doesn’t necessarily mean a less powerful blog or website to prospect from.